 Regardless of a possible financial liability, people unreliably performing their obligations associated with the provision of certification services or not observing requirements imposed by regulations on trust services (in particular requirements about confidentiality, requirements with regard to issuance and revocation of certificates) are subject to penal sanctions defined in the Act.

 5.4.
 Procedures of creating audit logs

-The Certification Centre provides recording of any significant events related to the execution of certification services provided by it.
+CenCert provides recording of any significant events related to the execution of certification services provided by it.

-The logs are protected against modification and archived.
+The logs are protected against modification.